canro91/canro91.github.io/_posts/2025-03-20-AISolvingAnExercise.md

 And, let's see what Phind and Copilot do.
 Place your bets...Drum rolls...

-## In this corner, with its "largest and most performant model to date," Phiiiiind
+## In this corner, with its "largest and most performant model to date," Phiiiiind:

 Here's Phind's exact solution (here's [my conversation](https://www.phind.com/search/cm8gf90xt0000356sfvlvirfn) but I don't know how long it's stored though):